 Human beings instead of human doings

 In the end, do we really want to monetize all aspects of our lives?
 Will this bring us well-being and social self-determination?
 Do we want to define ourselves by our data (generated for others) or by who we are?
-And more importantly, how can we make things better if everybody will still be looking for more and more financial gain?
-If we want to set ourselves up for a better future, we should probably look for ways how to reduce wide-spread monetization of our lives.
+And more importantly, how can we make things better if everybody will still be looking for more financial gain?
+If we want to set ourselves up for a better future, we should probably look for ways to reduce wide-spread monetisation of our lives.

 Scenario 3 – National Data Funds

-In this third leap to 2030, Amtis sees that people have created national data funds where citizens and governments own together the data that is being generated by sensors or by the services people use.
+In this third leap to 2030, Amtis sees that people have created national data funds where citizens and governments together own the data that is being generated by sensors or by the services people use.

-Here’s how Amtis lives those times:
+Here’s how Amtis lives this time:

 Employer knows if you worked during your commute

 With the commuto-mobile, traffic is much faster and the risk of accidents is very low.
 Basically, while you are in your smart booth, you don’t need to worry about anything besides boosting your productivity.
 People started asking for this time to be included in their working hours.
 And why not?
 They jump from bed straight into their smart commuto-mobiles and get to work – who wants to lose time in traffic?
 This is precisely why the commuto-mobiles were brought to the market.
 The commuto-mobiles are connected to the Internet, and work reports are sent to employers to show exactly how you spent your time on your way to work.
 Everything gets recorded in the journey log anyway.